devellison/cvblocks/README.md

-# cvblocks
+# CVBlocks
-Exposing OpenCV to the Blockly environment for learning and rapid prototyping.
+Using OpenCV with the Blockly environment for learning and rapid prototyping.

 CVBlocks is designed to allow Blockly programming of computer vision / image processing pipelines for learning and to quickly